christsven/H.E.A.T/reports/report-3.md

 ## Background

-A logistical centre for the oil shale production sites northwest of Kiviõli was unveiled by VJTF forces as a NSPR storage site.
-A platoon is sent to destroy the site.
+A logistical centre for the oil shale production sites northwest of Kiviõli was unveiled by VJTF forces as a NSPR ammunition storage site.
+A reinforced armoured infantry platoon is sent to destroy the site.

 The NSPR forces on site were alerted to the attack and have called for backup.